 In the lab, analysis was done to identify macroinvertebrates from each sampling site.
 Using taxonomic keys, SHEP volunteers identified the Kingdom, Phylum, Class, Order and Family of macroinvertebrate organisms.
-Once identified, samples were sorted and labeled prior to being submitted to project staff for quality control review.
+Once identified, samples were sorted, labeled and scored.
+In 2009, this sample was also submitted to project staff for quality control review.